The 5 Best RV Toilets – Quality, Comfort, Performance

 5. Material

 RV toilets are either made of porcelain or plastic.
 Porcelain RV toilets are only available in the gravity flush category.
-I am yet to see a portable porcelain toilet and I’m honestly not expecting to see one since porcelain is really heavy and also breaks easily.
+I have yet to see a portable porcelain toilet, and I’m honestly not expecting to see one since porcelain is really heavy and breaks easily.

-In my opinion, gravity flush porcelain toilets look more elegant than plastic ones and also easier to clean.
-I would prefer a porcelain toilet as compared for a plastic one but I know to some people this is not a major concern.
+In my opinion, gravity-flush porcelain toilets look more elegant than plastic ones and are also easier to clean.
+I would prefer a porcelain toilet as compared to a plastic one, but I know to some people, this is not a major concern.

 FAQs